Aircraft air quality |

 quoted at $800 per person.
 In January 2017, a local news group reported that

-Federation of Airline Pilots’ Associations emphasizes the potential flight safety
+International Federation of Airline Pilots’ Associations emphasizes the

-hazards posed by inflight exposure to smoke/fire/fumes, and
+potential flight safety hazards posed by inflight exposure to smoke/fire/fumes,

 page briefing leaflet, June 2013

-Aviation Organization published a circular that provides guidance on education
+International Civil Aviation Organization published a circular that provides

-and investigative reports: Summary of a sample of published documents that
+documents and investigative reports: Summary of a sample of published documents

 flight safety caused by either confirmed or suspected crewmember